 The BYOD security problem can be solved if there is a clear IT policy of the company, which spells out detailed security requirements for each type of staff member device that is used in the workplace and connected to the corporate network.
 For example, certain connections are possible only with a password, certain types of applications that can be installed on the device are prohibited, or all data transmitted through a personal device is encrypted.
 Also, BYOD security policy may include restricting the actions that workers can perform on their gadgets at work.

-However, it is worth considering Bring Your Own Device (BYOD) security not as a separate direction in protecting devices and data used by company’s staff, but as an integral element of comprehensive protection of your entire information system, where any weak point can make the entire system vulnerable.
-Therefore, we recommend to use the consolidated approach to securing your information system using machine intelligence to significantly reduce costs and simplify cyber security.
+However, it is worth considering Bring Your Own Device (BYOD) security not as a separate direction in protecting devices and data used by the company’s staff, but as an integral element of comprehensive protection of your entire information system, where any weak point can make the entire system vulnerable.
+Therefore, we recommend using the consolidated approach to securing your information system using machine learning to significantly reduce costs and simplify cybersecurity.

-- Defining protection priorities by illuminating the information security perimeter or attack surface with Immuniweb Discovery, which makes an inventory or all your information assets, conducts security ratings, Dark Web monitoring and checks for compliance with international data security standards.
+- Define protection priorities by illuminating the attack surface with Immuniweb Discovery, which makes an inventory or all your information assets, conducts security ratings, Dark Web monitoring, and checks for compliance with international data security standards.

-- Manual AI-driven mobile application penetration testing or web application penetration testing.
+- Perform manual AI-driven mobile application penetration testing or web application penetration testing.

-- Permanent ensuring steady security monitoring and compliance through continuous penetration testing of your information system.
+- Ensure steady security monitoring and compliance through continuous penetration testing of your information system.

-Every company must understand that there is no universal tool that can eliminate all problems at the same time.
-The key to a successful solution of the problem of Bring Your Own Device (BYOD) security can be a system approach concentrated on the use of effective practices in the field of information security technologies, security solutions for network infrastructure and client software that support modern mobile technologies.
+There is no universal tool that can eliminate all problems at the same time.
+The key to a successful Bring Your Own Device (BYOD) security can be a system approach concentrated on the use of effective practices in the field of information security technologies, security solutions for network infrastructure, and client software that support modern mobile technologies.